 - EPSON Super White is used to prevent overexposure that can result in images that are too bright.
-P p.32 - A progressive conversion that lets you obtain ideal results both for images with large amounts of movement and for still images. p.32 - An aspect "function that allows images to be viewed in wide-screen format.
-7 p.18 - Memory functions that allow adjustment results to be stored and later retrieved easily using the remote control. - Lock settings that can be used to lock the projector's control panel after adjustments have been made so that they cannot be changed by mistake, or to prevent children from accidentally turning on the power and looking into the lens. 🔊 p.33
+P p.32 - A progressive \ conversion that lets you obtain ideal results both for images with large amounts of movement and for still images. p.32 - An aspect\\ function that allows images to be viewed in wide-screen format.
+F p.18 - Lock settings that can be used to lock the projector's control panel after adjustments have been made so that they cannot be changed by mistake, or to prevent children from accidentally turning on the power and looking into the lens. 🕾 p.33